dalibo/pitrery/index.md

 * Do only PITR, log-shipping and replication is outside of the scope
 * Be the least possible intrusive about archiving

-Pitrery has been tested and works with PostgreSQL from 8.2 to 9.3.
+Pitrery has been tested and works with all currently supported versions of PostgreSQL, starting from 8.2.

 It is free software licensed under the PostgreSQL License.